-Take the one below for example (I chose this as it is not my greatest): what do you see?
-A wolf and a person (‘s head) in its mouth.
+Take the picture above for example – what do you see?
+A wolf’s wide-open mouth.
 It is an illustration of the Italian saying in bocca al lupo, literally meaning ‘into the wolf’s mouth’.
 Strangely enough, it is used to wish someone ‘Good luck!’ (before an exam for example).
 We have the exact same saying (în gura lupului) in Romanian, but it means trouble.
-I will explore these aspects (similarities and differences) in a different post.
+I might explore these aspects – similarities and differences – in a different post.

 If you have guessed any of them, leave a comment below, saying the picture number, the idiom in its original language (and which one that is), the literal translation in English and what it actually means.
 Or any of these.
 You can also try and work out the meaning from the picture, even if you don’t know the idiom.